GlaistersFarm/glaistersfarm/termsandconditions.markdown

 #### 6. Pets

-Dogs are only allowed at Properties (at an additional charge of £20 per dog) where this is agreed by us.
-Additional dog restrictions aare contained in the “Need to Know” section – please read this section carefully.
+Dogs are only allowed in the Property (at an additional charge of £20 per dog) where this is agreed by us.
+Additional dog restrictions are contained in the “Need to Know” section – please read this section carefully.

 If any Holidaymaker has an allergy to dogs, please be aware that we cannot guarantee that a dog has not stayed in the Property.
 We cannot accept responsibility for any suffering which may occur as a result of such animals having been present.